discretize/discretize-guides/fractals/chaos-isles/index.md

 ## <Boss/> Chaos Anomaly
 <Grid>
 <Column>
 Stack <Boon name="might"/> before the four *K1T-A golems* and kill them to spawn the Chaos Anomaly.
 Every 25% health, she will become immune to damage and you have to kill K1T-A golems again to continue.
-With every phase there will be one less K1T-A golem but the remaining grow in strength, the final single golem at 25% health will have a lot of health.
+With every phase there will be one less K1T-A golem but the remaining grow in strength, the final single golem at 25% health has about 1.5m health.

 Pay attention to the <Control name="knockback"/> zones from the small JT-12 golems and look out for *Flux Bombs*, the debuff can be hard to notice on the mosaic ground.
 </Column>